 Factors affecting Mississippi car insurance rates in 2026

-Severe weather is a regular part of life in Mississippi, from tropical systems to tornado outbreaks and heavy rain that floods roads and parking lots.
-Comprehensive coverage is typically what applies to non-collision storm damage, which is why it’s a key layer of protection here.
+Severe weather is a regular part of life in Mississippi, from tropical systems and tornado outbreaks to heavy rain that floods roads and parking lots.
+We recommend keeping comprehensive coverage to pay for non-collision storm damage.

-Mississippi ranks among the top states for deer-related crashes, especially in the fall.
-Impacts with animals usually fall under comprehensive coverage (not collision), so it’s worth keeping if you drive on darker rural routes.
+Mississippi ranks among the top states in the country for deer-related crashes, especially during fall.
+Comprehensive coverage is what typically pays for animal impacts, so it’s worth keeping if you spend any time on darker rural routes.

 High-speed rural crash severity

-Outside major towns, higher speeds and two-lane roads can lead to more serious at-fault crashes and more expensive repairs.
-Collision coverage helps pay to fix your own vehicle after an accident, and it can be especially important if you rely on your car daily.
+Outside major towns, higher speeds and two-lane roads mean crashes tend to be more severe and more expensive.
+Carry collision coverage so your car is protected after an accident, especially if you rely on your vehicle for a daily commute.

 Uninsured drivers

-Many rural roads have less lighting, narrow shoulders, and more debris after storms, which can increase the chance of a loss even for careful drivers.
-Slowing down at night and after severe weather can reduce your odds of a claim.
+Many Mississippi roads have limited lighting, narrow shoulders and debris after storms, all of which raise the chance of an accident even for careful drivers.
+Slow down at night and after severe weather, and keep collision coverage active so you’re protected when conditions work against you.

 Average cost of car insurance in major Mississippi cities